-Staff may report concerns about suspected abuse or neglect directly to Children's Social Care or the Police if they believe direct reporting is necessary to secure action to safeguard children.
+Staff may also report concerns about suspected abuse or neglect directly to Children's Social Care or the Police if they believe direct reporting is necessary to secure action to safeguard children.

-Staff can alternatively contact the LADO (01926 745376) who is responsible for the coordination of responses to allegations against people who work with children (see contact and referral details in Section 16 below).
-The LADO's contact details are also displayed on the safeguarding noticeboard in the staff room.
+Staff can also contact the Designated Officer in the Local Authority, who is responsible for the co-ordination of responses to allegations against people who work with children (see contact and referral details in section 16 below).
+The Designated Officer's contact details are displayed on the safeguarding noticeboard in the staff room.

 The NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call 0800 028 0285 between 8.00 am and 8.00 pm, Monday to Friday or e mail help@nspcc.org.uk.
+Staff can call 0800 028 0285 between 8.00a.m. and 8.00p.m., Monday to Friday or e mail help@nspcc.org.uk.
 Information is also available on the NSPCC website.

 The NSPCC whistleblowing helpline and contact numbers for Children's Social Care, the Police and the Designated Officer are all displayed in the staff room.